These small batch chocolate chip cookies are incredibly soft, chewy, and easy to whip up in just one bowl, no electric hand mixer required.

 Full measurements are in the recipe card below.

-Unsalted Butter: Melted and cooled.
-Melted butter creates a fudgy, chewy texture compared to creamed butter.
-Using unsalted allows you to control the exact salt content.
+- Unsalted Butter: Melted and slightly cooled.
+Melted butter creates a fudgy, dense texture compared to creamed butter.

-White Sugar: Essential for crisp edges and helping the cookies spread perfectly.
-(Caster sugar is a great substitute).
+- Granulated White Sugar: Essential for creating crisp edges and helping the cookies spread just the right amount.

-Egg Yolk: The key to small-batch baking.
-One yolk provides the richness and fat needed for a dense, chewy center without the extra moisture of an egg white that would make them cakey.
+- Egg Yolk: The key to small-batch baking.
+One yolk provides the exact richness and fat needed for a dense center without excess liquid.

-All-Purpose Flour: Provides the essential protein structure for the dough.
+- All-Purpose Flour: Provides the core protein structure for the cookie dough.

-Baking Soda: Acts as the leavening agent for a light lift and the perfect golden-brown color.
+- Baking Soda: Acts as the leavening agent for a light lift and a beautiful golden-brown color.

-Fine Sea Salt: Balances the sweetness and intensifies the cocoa notes.
+- Fine Sea Salt: Balances the heavy sweetness and intensifies the chocolate.

 Instructions

-Melt the butter in the microwave or on the stovetop.
-Pour it into a medium mixing bowl and let it sit for a few minutes to cool down.
-This ensures you don't accidentally cook the egg yolk!
+2. Melt & Cool: Melt your unsalted butter in the microwave or on the stovetop.
+Pour it into a medium mixing bowl and let it sit for a few minutes to cool down to room temperature so it doesn't cook the egg.

-Add the brown sugar, white sugar, salt, and vanilla extract to the melted butter.
-Whisk them together until smooth.
+3. Whisk Sugars: Add the brown sugar, white sugar, fine sea salt, and vanilla extract to the cooled butter.
+Whisk them together thoroughly until smooth.

-Add the egg yolk and whisk again until the mixture looks glossy and well-combined.
+4. Emulsify: Add the room-temperature egg yolk and whisk vigorously until the mixture looks glossy, thick, and well-combined.

-Add the flour and baking soda to the bowl.
-Use a spatula to gently fold everything together.
-Stop mixing as soon as you don't see any more streaks of white flour.
+5. Fold Dry: Sift or pour the all-purpose flour and baking soda into the bowl.
+Use a rubber spatula to gently fold everything together.
+Stop mixing the exact moment you no longer see streaks of white flour.

-Fold in your chocolate chunks (or chips) until they are evenly spread through the dough.
+6. Add Chocolate: Fold in your chopped chocolate chunks or chips until they are evenly distributed through the dough.

-Let the cookies cool on the baking sheet for at least 5 minutes to firm up.
-Sprinkle with a little flaky salt if you like, then serve!
+8. Cool: Let the cookies sit on the hot baking sheet for 5 minutes to finish setting.
+Sprinkle with a little flaky sea salt if desired, then transfer to a wire rack or serve warm!

 Expert Tips

-- Use Room Temperature Yolk: Take your egg out of the fridge 15 minutes early.
-A room-temperature yolk mixes much better with melted butter for a smooth dough.
+- Use a Room-Temperature Yolk: Take your egg out of the fridge 15 minutes before baking.
+A cold yolk will seize up your melted butter and ruin the smooth dough emulsion.

-- Chop Your Own Chocolate: Instead of chips, chop up a chocolate bar.
-This creates "chocolate pools" and thin shards that melt into every single bite.
+- Chop Your Own Chocolate: Instead of bags of chips, chop up a premium chocolate bar.
+This creates thin shards and uneven chunks that melt into gorgeous "chocolate pools."

-- Use a Cookie Scoop: This keeps all cookies the same size, so they all finish baking at the same time—no burnt edges or raw centers.
+- Use a Cookie Scoop: This guarantees all 8 cookies are exactly the same size, ensuring they finish baking at the exact same moment.

-- Watch the Oven Carefully: Because this batch is so small, they can go from perfect to overbaked in 60 seconds.
-Pull them out when the edges are just set.
+- Watch the Oven Clock: Small batches turn from perfect to overbaked in under 60 seconds.
+Pull them out when the edges look golden brown but the center is still soft to the touch.

-- The Pan Bang: Halfway through baking, gently lift and drop the baking sheet against the oven rack.
-This creates those beautiful, professional-looking ripples.
+- The Pan Bang Trick: Halfway through baking, gently lift and drop the baking sheet against your oven rack.
+This flattens the center and creates beautiful, professional-looking bakery ripples.

 Troubleshooting